decker-edu/decker/resource/tutorial/03-header-deck.md

 # Important

-The meta option `provisioning` determines whether the `support-X.Y.Z` folder in the `public` directory is a symlinked folder or a copy.
+The meta option `provisioning` determines whether the `support-X.Y.Z` folder in the `public` directory is a symbolic link folder or a copy.
+On Windows, only `Copy` should be used as symlinks on Windows work differently from MacOS/Linux.
+The default setting (without having `provisioning` included in the meta) is `Copy`on Windows and `SymLink` on MacOS/Linux.

 To be able to move the `public` folder to other devices (e.g. hold a presentation from a different computer) `provisioning: Copy` is necessary.
 `provisioning` should be included in a `*-meta.yaml` file.

+#

 | Parameter     | Options                          | Effect                         |
 |---------------|----------------------------------|--------------------------------|